The Lax Equation and Weak Regularity of Asymptotic Estimate Lie Groups: Preliminaries

 Moreover, for $a<b$ and $\phi,\psi\in C^k([a,b],\mg)$, we have $\textstyle C^1(\RR,G)\ni \mu\colon \RR\ni t\mapsto \innt \phi+ t\cdot \psi\in G$. \end{custompr} \begin{proof} Clear from Theorem 2 in \cite{MDM} and Corollary 3 in \cite{MDM}. \end{proof}

-Proposition \ref{ableiti} motivates the following definition. \begin{definition} $G$ is said to be weakly $C^k$-regular for $k\in \NN\sqcup\{\lip,\infty\}$ \defff $G$ is $C^k$-semiregular, and $\mg$ is Mackey complete for $k\in \NN_{\geq 1}\sqcup\{\lip,\infty\}$ as well as integral complete for $k=0$. \end{definition} \begin{remark} Apart from $C^k$-semiregularity, the (standard) notion of $C^k$-regularity involves smoothness (and continuity) of the evolution map w.r.t.\ the $C^k$-topology.
+Proposition \ref{ableiti} motivates the following definition:\footnote{According to Proposition \ref{ableiti}, Definition \ref{tztztggfgf} is equivalent to the definition given in Sect.\ \ref{nmdsnmdsnmsdnmdsnmdsnmdsnmnmds}.} \begin{definition} $G$ is said to be weakly $C^k$-regular for $k\in \NN\cup\{\lip,\infty\}$ \defff $G$ is $C^k$-semiregular, and $\mg$ is Mackey complete for $k\in \NN_{\geq 1}\cup\{\lip,\infty\}$ as well as integral complete for $k=0$. \end{definition} \begin{remark} Apart from $C^k$-semiregularity, the (standard) notion of $C^k$-regularity involves smoothness (and continuity) of the evolution map w.r.t.\ the $C^k$-topology.
 These additional assumptions, however, are unnecessarily strong for our purposes.
 This is because, due to the results stated above, the usual differentiability properties of the evolution map are already available in the weakly $C^k$-regular context.

 \end{remark} \begin{remark} Theorem \ref{ofdpofdpofdpofdpofd} will in particular be applied to the situation in Example \ref{hjfdhjhjfd}, i.e., where $(G,\cdot)\equiv (F,+)$ equals the additive group of some given $F\in \HLCV$.
 For this observe that $\innt=\int$ is $C^0$-continuous, hence Mackey {\rm 0}-continuous.
 Moreover, $G\equiv F$ is \begingroup { \begin{itemize} \item $C^0$-semiregular if $F$ is integral complete, \item $C^\lip$-semiregular if $F$ is Mackey complete. \end{itemize} } \endgroup \end{remark}